Aniruddhsinh03/WikiTableScraping/README.md

 command:

     $ scrapy list
-    wikiTableScrapeSpider
+    jsonResponseHandle

-Spider extract the data from tables.
+Spider extract the data from json.